OCTA

 From Freight to Fintech: How Sultan Bandar Pivoted Trell to Solve Cash Flow Challenges in Logistics

-What happens when a logistics tech founder realizes the real problem isn’t moving goods, it’s moving cash?
-For Sultan Bandar, founder of Trell, that realization sparked a bold pivot from digital freight forwarding to fintech.
+What happens when a logistics tech founder realizes the real problem isn't moving goods, it's moving cash?
+For Sultan Bandar, that realization sparked a bold pivot from digital freight forwarding to fintech.
 Today, Trell provides Shariah-compliant invoice financing to help logistics businesses solve cash flow challenges and grow faster.

 Can you share a brief note about yourself?